NotTheNHK/Odio/README.md

 # Features
 * **`@AudioPlayer` property wrapper offers a modern imperative approach to audio management in SwiftUI.**
-* **The view method `soundFeedback`, with its overloads, offers a familiar declarative approach for audio playback.**
+* **The view method `audioFeedback`, with its overloads, offers a familiar declarative approach for audio playback.**

 # Get Started
 * **Use Swift Package Manager to add Odio to your project <https://github.com/Barreloofy/Odio>.**